I haven’t met too many kids who don’t like Dr. Seuss books. My girls love them.

 This game is simple to prep and it’s fun math practice for your preschoolers and kindergartners.

-Grab your copy of the book and let’s get started making out One Fish Two Fish Red Fish Blue Fish activity!
+Grab your copy of the book and let’s get started making our One Fish Two Fish Red Fish Blue Fish number match activity!

 You will need 10 red fish and 10 blue fish.
 You should be able to get at least 10 fish from each piece of construction paper.

 To make it more simple, create a simple template for yourself.
 Cut out one fish and trace it to make the rest of your fish.

 Once you have your fish cut out, write the numbers 1 through 10 on your red fish.
 Use dots to represent each of the numbers on your blue fish.

 Ways to play: